mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 Tammy and Hector are married and have always filed jointly.
 They have no children or other dependents.
 Tammy dies on March 4.
 Hector remarries on November 30, to Jennifer.
 Jennifer and Hector plan to file jointly.
 Before Tammy's death on March 4, she had earned $27,000 in wages.
 What is Tammy's filing status (the deceased spouse) on her final Form 1040?

-A. Married Filing Separatecorrect
+A. **Married Filing Separate correct**
 B. Qualifying Surviving Spouse
 C. Married Filing Jointly wrong
 D. Single

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.